MicrosoftDocs/mixed-reality/mixed-reality-docs/spectator-view.md

     - opencv_imgproc341.dll
     - zlib1.dll
     - SpectatorViewPlugin.dll
-- UnityARKitPlugin.
-This can be downloaded from the asset store here: https://assetstore.unity.com/packages/essentials/tutorial-projects/unity-arkit-plugin-92515
 - SpectatorView uses UNET for its network discovery and spatial syncronizing.
 This means all interactivity during the application needs to be synced between the devices.
 - Unity 2017.2.1p2 or later
 - Hardware